 Palette of Grief®: How Reactions Overwhelm When Tragedy Strikes This program will help you understand and manage reactions to challenging life situations.
-During this workshop, attendees will create a Palette of Grief®, an activity that visually captures emotions, thoughts, behaviors, and physical and spiritual reactions due to difficult life events.
+During this workshop, attendees create a Palette of Grief®, an activity that visually captures emotions, thoughts, behaviors, and physical and spiritual reactions due to loss.
 The graphic image is designed to spur a deeper understanding of grief reactions.
 Gain insight about surviving and thriving!
-Helping professionals will learn tools they can use with clients and patients.
+This is a great tool for clinicians to use with grieving clients and patients.

 “I just wanted to let you know we used the palette of grief at our survivors group on Tuesday night.
 It was very well received.
 The one gentleman said he struggled with coming to group each time.
 His wife even said she was wondering whether group was helping or hurting.
 It definitely has stirred up feelings for him that he had buried.
 He said the palette helped him realize he is making progress.
 It was easy to see looking at what he wrote down.
 The others also learned a lot about the kind of griever they are and how far they have come.
 They said unanimously to keep it as part of the group and suggested that we “revisit” it down the road.
 Thank you so much for sharing this with us.” - Debbie Rueber, Survivors of Suicide Support Group, Kenosha County, WI

 But I Didn't Say Goodbye: Helping in the Aftermath of a Suicide is not an easy task.
 This program will help you improve your compassionate communication skills when providing support to those whose lives have been shattered.
 This program is designed for professionals who work with those bereaved by suicide.
 Review practical ways to help survivors of suicide manage loss, grief and stress.
 Recognize how character traits can contribute to or prevent complicated reactions to grief, and trauma.
 Understand the significance of meaning making, post traumatic growth and resilience to cope after a suicide.
 Walk away with tools and strategies to help families touched by tragic loss.